backbone-paginator/backbone.paginator/README.rst

   });

-Adapting to a server API
+Adapting to a Server API
 ++++++++++++++++++++++++

 To adapt to an existing server API that do not use ``will_paginate`` keys, you